Registered Aboriginal Party (RAP) services

 (g) inter Aboriginal ancestral remains at an Aboriginal place.

 When your development on Taungurung Country triggers a CHP it is advised that you engage with a Heritage Officer, a list of which you can access HERE.
-Your Heritage Advisor will then guide you through the process of officially engaging with Taungurung Land and Waters Council.
+Your Heritage Advisor will then guide you through the process of officially engaging with the Taungurung Land and Waters Council.